Cihai: Contents

 The Cihai is a semi-encyclopedic dictionary and enters Chinese words from many fields of knowledge, such as history, science, mathematics, philosophy, medicine, and law.

-Chinese lexicography dichotomizes two kinds of dictionaries: traditional zìdiǎn (字典, lit. "character/logograph dictionary") for written Chinese characters and modern cídiǎn (辭典 "word/phrase dictionary") for spoken expressions.
+Chinese lexicography dichotomizes two kinds of dictionaries: the traditional zìdiǎn (字典, lit. "character/logograph dictionary") for written Chinese characters and the modern cídiǎn (辭典 "word/phrase dictionary") for spoken expressions.
 For example, the Hanyu Da Zidian for characters and Hanyu Da Cidian for words.
 The Cihai, as the title indicates, is a cídiǎn.

 The American sinologist George A. Kennedy, who wrote a student's guide to using the Cihai as the basis for sinological studies, said the dictionary's principal values are its "explanations for phrases and compound expressions" and "citations illustrating the use of words and expressions."

 History

 The Cihai originated when Lufei Kui, founder of the Zhonghua Book Company, decided to publish a comprehensive Chinese dictionary to compete with rival Commercial Press's 1915 Ciyuan (辭源 "source of words").
 Under the editorship of Shu Xincheng (舒新城, 1893–1960), Shen Yi (沈颐) and others, over 100 lexicographers worked for two decades to compile the Cihai, which was published in 1936.
 This 2-volume first edition has over 80,000 entries arranged under single characters in radical-stroke order, with the words and compounds under each character listed by the number of characters and strokes.
 The definitions are written in wenyan "literary Chinese".
 The Taiwan branch of Zhonghua published a Cihai reprint in 1956 with minor revisions additions and corrections.

 Plans for a second edition began after a 1958 conference about revising the Cihai and Ciyuan.
 The Cihai Editorial Committee organized over 5000 scholars and specialists to undertake the new compilation, concentrating on revising the first edition entries and adding modern terminology, especially scientific and technical terminology.
 Reinhard Hartmann describes the editorial work of revising Cihai as taking "a tortuous course, 22 years from start to finish".
 After the original editor-in-chief Shu Xincheng died in 1960, he was succeeded by Chen Wangdao, who died in 1977, and was succeeded by Xia Zhengnong (夏征农, 1904–2008).
-From 1961 to 1962, sixteen shiyong (試用 "trial") individual subject-matter fascicles were distributed for comments by specialists, and in 1965 a weidinggao (未定稿 "draft manuscript") Cihai was completed, but the anti-intellectualism of the Cultural Revolution (1966-1976) halted editorial work.
+From 1961 to 1962, sixteen shiyong (試用 "trial") individual subject-matter fascicles were distributed for comments by specialists, and in 1965 a weidinggao (未定稿 "draft manuscript") Cihai was completed, but the anti-intellectualism of the Cultural Revolution (1966–1976) halted editorial work.
 Shanghai Dictionary Publishing House (上海辭書出版社) published the three-volume revised edition Cihai in 1979 and a condensed single-volume version in 1980.